markmoxon/elite-a-source-code-bbc-micro/sources/original_sources/README.md

 beebasm -i 1.d.asm
 ```

 This last step simply concatenates the `tcode` and `S.T` binaries into one file.
-(Note that `S.T` is currently provided as an assembled binary, as the ship files were produced by a BBC BASIC source, which hasn't been converted to BeebAsm yet).
+The `S.T` binary is currently provided as an assembled binary, as the ship files are created by a BBC BASIC source file that hasn't been converted to BeebAsm yet.

 Note that the `S.T` binary that is incorporated into `1.D` by the above step is not the same as the `S.T` ship file on the final game disc (though confusingly they have the same name).
 The `S.T` binary that's incorporated into `1.D` contains the ships to be shown in the hanger, while the `S.T` file on the final game disc is one of the in-flight ship files.